TomObungu/mathematics.md/A-Level/Further Mathematics/Core Pure 1/Proof By Induction/Divisbility Proof By Induction.md

 $$

 # Worked Example 1
-This is a standard example that does not involve any reduction of powers of splitting up sums of powers terms:
+This is a standard example that involves reduction of powers but not splitting up sums of powers terms:
 ![[Pasted image 20251209102028.png]]

 Let $f(n)=3^{2n+11}$.